gcbpay/Ripple-lib/docs/index.md

 Name | Type | Description
 ---- | ---- | -----------
-txJSON | string | Transaction represented as a JSON string in rippled format. keypair | object | *Optional* The private and public key of the account that is initiating the transaction.
+txJSON | string | Transaction represented as a JSON string in rippled format. keypair | object | *Optional* The private and public key of the account that is initiating the transaction.(This field is exclusive with keypair).
 *keypair.* privateKey | string | The uppercase hexadecimal representation of the secp256k1 or Ed25519 private key of the account that is initiating the transaction.
 *keypair.* publicKey | string | The uppercase hexadecimal representation of the secp256k1 or Ed25519 public key of the account that is initiating the transaction. options | object | *Optional* Options that control the type of signature that will be generated.